 - 2.12.
-A monitoring and evaluation framework will be agreed by the end of June 2021.
-The Council will collaborate with MHCLG over monitoring and evaluation requirements, which will involve reporting twice a year on inputs, activities and outputs, as well as spending and delivery milestones at a programme and project level.
+A provisional monitoring and evaluation framework has been agreed with the MHCLG.
+The Council will continue to collaborate with MHCLG over monitoring and evaluation requirements, which will involve reporting twice a year on inputs, activities and outputs, as well as spending and delivery milestones at a programme and project level.
 This includes collecting accurate data and using the agreed metrics and methods as set out in the Monitoring and Evaluation guidance. - 2.13 The Council will endeavour to promptly share information at appropriate times as and when requested by MHCLG, including: - Current funding that has been spent - Planned expenditures - Updates on key project milestones and risks - Procurement and governance - 2.14 The Council will notify MHCLG of any proposed changes to the approved business case.
 Wherever possible this notification will be provided in advance of changes.